Gheris-579/DUPE/README.md

 The `send_duplicates_to_trash` function then uses this dictionary to find the sets of duplicate files (the lists with more than one path) and ask the user if he/she wants to send them to the trash.

-How does that look?
-Are there any specific parts you'd like to refine or discuss further?
 </p>

 # ScreenShot 🖵